CERT-Polska/karton/docs/service_configuration.rst

  [system]       task_dispatched_timeout      Timeout for tasks that are stuck in DISPATCHED state (e.g. Producer crashed during upload of resources).
 Default is 24 hours.
  [system]       task_started_timeout         Timeout for tasks that are stuck in STARTED state (e.g. non-graceful crash of Consumer during task processing).
 Default is 24 hours.
  [system]       task_crashed_timeout         Timeout for removal of crashed tasks.
 Default is 3 days.
  [system]       enable_gc                    Enable garbage collection.
-GC can be turned off if you want to scale up routing via few Karton System instances.
+GC can be turned off if you want to scale up routing using several Karton System instances.
  [system]       enable_router                Enable task routing.
 Routing can be turned off if you want to use dedicated Karton System instance for GC.
 ============   =========================   =======================================================================================================================================